shhwang1/3-Anomaly_Detection/README.md

 #### 1. Datasets (Lympho, Seismic) with a small number of samples are insensitive to performance changes despite changes in K values.
 #### 2. As the K value increases, the performance of datasets with a large number of samples (Anthyroid, Mammography, and ForestCover) increases slightly.
+#### 3. The high value of K did not necessarily mean that the performance was good.
-#### 3. It did not seem to be significantly affected by the change in the K value.
+#### 4. It did not seem to be significantly affected by the change in the K value.
 ___

 ### [Experiment 2.]
 Comparison of k-NN anomaly detection performance by neighbors hyperparameter changes